Frequently Asked Questions

 My child is in the Summer Care program.
 Do they need a mask?
 Do they have to wear it all day?

-Children entering kindergarten and up need to wear a mask while indoors AND when they are outdoors and not able to be socially distant from one another.
+Children age 2 and up need to wear a mask while indoors AND when they are outdoors and not able to be socially distant from one another.

 How will you handle kids enrolled in Summer Care, Kids Clubs, and/or other classes who refuse to wear a mask or keep removing it?